luke-beep/whoami/README.md

 Hello, I'm **Azrael** (LukeHjo), a passionate **software developer** 🖥️ driven by a deep curiosity about how **technology** 🚀 can be utilized to solve real-world problems.

-#### **Philosophy** 💡

-> I believe that software development is not just about writing code; it's about crafting solutions that have a **lasting impact**.
-This philosophy drives me to continually _learn_ 📚 and _evolve_ 🌱, ensuring that my work not only solves problems but also contributes positively to the community.

 ---

 ### 📊 GitHub Stats